HJeon139/hjeon139-mcp-outofcontext/docs/v1/design/08_deferred_features.md

 **Deferred:** Advanced GC algorithms (generational collection optimizations, incremental GC with background threads)

 **Rationale:**
-- Simple mark-and-sweep sufficient for 32k-64k tokens
+- Simple mark-and-sweep sufficient for millions of tokens
 - Advanced optimizations not needed at current scale
 - Can be added when performance becomes bottleneck